 Jami’s expression hadn’t changed.
 She turned to me.
 “Um… Captain, I….”

 It was my turn to hold up a hand.
 “She’s a passenger.
 She’s welcome aboard.”
 I looked to see Amada looking with some concern at Jami.
-“Listen, I think you two need a bit of time along.”
+“Listen, I think you two need a bit of time alone.”
 I looked over at Saahna, who nodded.
-“Saahna and I have a bit of business to talk about.
+“Saahna and I have some business to discuss.
 We’ll leave you to it.”

 I stood up and Saahna, almost too fast, stood up with me.
 “We’ll… see you two later,” she said to Jami.
 I nodded and led the way to a table on the far side of the common room.